tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 something is wrong - it looks like these residues need to shift one step in register towards the C-terminus.
 This is quite straightforward:

-__ cxcmd:cview\ /G:303-321
+__ cxcmd:view\ /G:303-321

 `select /G:303-321`__

 __ cxcmd:select\ /G:303-321

-`isolde release distances selAtoms`__
+`isolde release distances sel ext t`__

-__ cxcmd:isolde\ release\ distances\ selAtoms
+__ cxcmd:isolde\ release\ distances\ sel\ ext t

-Now, switch to ISOLDE's "Rebuild" tab, set the register shifter widget to 1 and click its start button:
+Now, find and expand the "Register Shift Protein" widget on ISOLDE's "Restraints" tab, set the register shifter widget to shift by 1 residue towards the C terminus and click its "Go" button:

 .. figure:: images/register_shift_widget.png

-... and resume the simulation:
+\... and resume the simulation:

-`isolde sim pause`__
+`isolde sim resume`__

-__ cxcmd:isolde\ sim\ pause
+__ cxcmd:isolde\ sim\ resume

 Watch the register shifter work its magic:

 .. figure:: images/register_shift.jpg

-... then click its red 'X' button to release its restraints (you may find you need to manually adjust some of the bulkier sidechains).
+\... then click its red 'X' button to release its restraints (you may find you need to manually adjust some of the bulkier sidechains).
 While the helix now looks good, the 298-304 loop still needs a little work:

-`cview /G:297-303`__
+`view /G:297-303`__

-__ cxcmd:cview\ /G:297-303
+__ cxcmd:view\ /G:297-303

 .. figure:: images/G298-304_misfit_helix.jpg

-... but fits readily and convincingly after a little work with mouse tugging and the tools on ISOLDE's rebuild tab:
+\... but fits readily and convincingly after a little playing around (*hint: it appears that Pro299 should be in* cis):

 .. figure:: images/G298-304_refitted.jpg